-The metrics used to create the “Desirability Indicator” were the gender wage gap in a given city, the percent of a city’s residents that live within a 10-minute walk from a park, a “mobility score” indicating how easy it is to get around a city without a car, the size of the young adult population, and how many restaurants/bars per capita a city has.
-The gender wage gap (calculated by median yearly earnings for women divided by median yearly earnings for men) and young adult population data come from the ACS 1-year sample, park data come from the Trust for Public Land’s ParkServe, mobility data were taken from Walkscore (the sum of the Walkscore and Transitscore), and restaurant/bar data come from Yelp.
+The metrics used to create the “Desirability Score” were “mobility” based on walkability, bikeability, and transit; the size of the young adult population (residents in their 20s), and how many restaurants/bars/nightlife opportunities per capita a city has.
+The young adult population data come from the ACS, mobility data were from Walkscore (the sum of the Walkscore and Transitscore), and restaurant/bar/nightlife data come from Yelp.

-For each metric, each metro area is sorted from “best” to “worst” value and assigned a score of 1 to 100, where 1 is the most desirable and 100 is the least.
-The Economic Indicator for each metro area is the average of the ranks for the economic metrics, where earnings and rent are double weighted.

-The Desirability Indicator for each metro area is the average of the ranks for the desirability metrics, where young adult population, mobility, and nightlife are double weighted.
+For each metric, each metro area is sorted from “best” to “worst” value and assigned a score normalized on a scale of 0 to 1, where 0 is the most desirable and 1 is the least.
+The Economic Score for each metro area is the average of the ranks for the economic metrics, where rent ratio and earnings are weighted at 1.5.
+The Desirability Score for each metro area is the average of the ranks for the desirability metrics, where young adult population and nightlife are double-weighted.

-The Final Score was calculated by averaging the Economic and Desirability indicators.
-The lowest final score is considered the “best.”
-The Final Rank is calculated by ranking the 100 metro areas from 1 to 100, where 1 is the best and 100 is the worst, using this Final Score.
+The Final Score was calculated by averaging the Economic and Desirability scores, with Ecomonic weighted at 55% and Desirability weighted at 45% The lowest final score is considered the “best.”
+The Final Rank is calculated by ranking the metro areas where the lowest final score is the best.

 Notes About the Data